ChristianLapinig/fcc/backend-dev/projects/timestamp-microservice/README.md

 Simple REST API that takes a given date or epoch time and responds with a JSON containing the epoch time and the UTC date of the passed request parameters.

+Full desciption of the project can be found [here](https://www.freecodecamp.org/learn/back-end-development-and-apis/back-end-development-and-apis-projects/timestamp-microservice)

 ## Usage

 The following steps will get you setup with the project.